 - (1) Represents credited service (rounded to the nearest whole year) for the NEO's executive plan, which provides the majority of the pension benefit.
-Credited service (rounded to the nearest whole year) for the Pension Fund Society is 13 years for Ms. Johnston, 12 years for Ms. Currie, 10 years for Mr. Masrani, 14 years for Mr. Ahmed, and 9 years for Mr. Pedersen.
+Credited service (rounded to the nearest whole year) for the Pension Fund Society is 11 years for Mr. Masrani, 15 years for Mr. Ahmed, 13 years for Ms. Currie, and 10 years for Mr. Pedersen.
 Mr. Masrani's credited service (rounded to the nearest whole year) for the TD Banknorth qualified plan is 2 years. - (2) The estimated pension amounts at age 65 are calculated assuming current salary and incentive compensation payments continue unchanged until retirement and with service projected to age 65.
 Government benefits are excluded.
-Both accrued and projected benefits are inclusive of any applicable deemed accrual adjustments that apply to the NEOs. - (3) All pension values include the cost of amounts payable from all bank plans in which the NEO previously and currently - (4) Values were determined using the same valuation method and actuarial assumptions used for determining the pension obligations and pension expense disclosed in Note 25 of the bank's audited consolidated financial statements for the year ended October 31, 2016. - (5) Compensatory value includes the value of the projected pension accrued for service during the reporting period (service cost), the impact on the accrued obligation of plan changes (if any) and any difference between actual and estimated - (6) Non-compensatory changes in the obligation include amounts attributable to interest accruing on the beginning of year obligation, changes in the actuarial assumptions and other experience gains and losses.
-There was a significant decrease in the discount rate during the reporting period, which increased the obligation. - (7) Mr. Masrani's accrued pension is inclusive of pension benefits from all bank retirement plans for his Canadian, U.K. and U.S. service.
-His U.K. pension benefit has been converted to Canadian dollars using the Bank of Canada's exchange rate at October 31, 2014 (C\$1.8038 = £1.00), and his U.S. pension benefit has been converted into Canadian dollars using the Bank of Canada's exchange rate at October 31, 2014 (C\$1.1271 = US\$1.00).
-Mr. Masrani became subject to a deemed accrual adjustment on November 1, 2014, one year before this accrual reduction became effective for other senior executives. - (8) Ms. Johnston was granted, as a term of her employment, an additional five years of service, plus two years of service for each of her first 10 years of service, for the purpose of determining the portion of her pension provided by the Executive Benefit Plan.
-Actual years of service apply for Ms. Johnston's benefit under the Pension Fund Society.
-This exception to policy was granted to provide Ms. Johnston with a competitive pension at retirement age, which would not have otherwise been possible given her years of experience prior to being recruited to the bank. - (9) Mr. Pedersen, subject to future vesting requirements, is eligible to receive an additional eight years of service, for the purpose of determining the portion of his pension provided by the Executive Benefit Plan.
-He received two years of service for each year of service from 2011 to 2013, which vested on January 1, 2014, and is eligible to receive two years of service for each year of service from 2014 to 2018, with vesting to occur on January 1, 2019.
+Both accrued and projected benefits are inclusive of any applicable deemed accrual adjustments that apply to the NEOs. - (3) All pension values include the cost of amounts payable from all bank plans in which the NEO previously and currently - (4) Values were determined using the same valuation method and actuarial assumptions used for determining the pension obligations and pension expense disclosed in Note 24 of the bank's audited consolidated financial statements for the year ended October 31, 2017. - (5) Compensatory value includes the value of the projected pension accrued for service during the reporting period (service cost), the impact on the accrued obligation of plan changes (if any) and any difference between actual and estimated earnings. - (6) Non-compensatory changes in the obligation include amounts attributable to interest accruing on the beginning of year obligation, changes in the actuarial assumptions and other experience gains and losses. - (7) Mr. Masrani's accrued pension is inclusive of pension benefits from all bank retirement plans for his Canadian, U.K. and U.S. service.
+His U.K. pension benefit has been converted to Canadian dollars using the Bank of Canadia's exchange rate at October 31, 2014 (C\$1.8038 = £1.00), and his U.S. pension benefit has been converted into Canadian dollars using the Bank of Canada's exchange rate at October 31, 2014 (C\$1.1271 = US\$1.00).
+Mr. Masrani became subject to a deemed accrual adjustment on November 1, 2014, one year before this accrual reduction became effective for other senior executives. - (8) Ms. Currie was granted, as a term of her employment, an additional four years of service for the purpose of determining the portion of her pension provided by the Executive Benefit Plan.
+Actual years of service apply for Ms. Currie's benefit under the Pension Fund Society.
+This exception to policy was granted to provide Ms. Currie with a competitive pension at retirement age, which would not have otherwise been possible given her years of experience prior to being recruited to the bank. - (9) Mr. Pedersen, subject to vesting requirements, is eligible to receive an additional eight years of service, for the purpose of determining the portion of his pension provided by the Executive Benefit Plan.
+He received two years of service for each year of service from 2011 to 2013, which vested on January 1, 2014, and is eligible to receive two years of service for each year of service from 2014 to 2018, which vested on July 31, 2017.
 Actual years of service apply for Mr. Pedersen's benefit under the Pension Fund Society.
-This exception to policy was granted to provide Mr. Pedersen with a competitive pension at retirement age which would not have otherwise been possible given his years of experience prior to being recruited to the bank. - (10) Ms. Currie was granted, as a term of her employment, an additional four years of service for the purpose of determining the portion of her pension provided by the Executive Benefit Plan.
-Actual years of service apply for Ms. Currie's benefit under the Pension Fund Society.
-This exception to policy was granted to provide Ms. Currie with a competitive pension at retirement age, which would not have otherwise been possible given her years of experience prior to being recruited to the bank.
+This exception to policy was granted to provide Mr. Pedersen with a competitive pension at retirement age which would not have otherwise been possible given his years of experience prior to being recruited to the bank.